 During the creative process, I focus on active questioning to develop a more nimble perspective in students.
 As creative professionals, sensitivity and flexibility of approach are critical to working in collaborative projects as well as pointing a way through the inevitable experience of blocks and dead ends.
 Promoting interdisciplinary cross-pollination and collaboration skills broadens the applicability of students’ existing knowledge and enables them to envision how their skills can be applied in disparate fields.

 I place a high value on working individually with students.
 At close range, I can better identify creative expansion opportunities and offer the student tailored guiding questions.
 These questions serve to help students sort through their thought processes and to begin considering their work from multiple perspectives.
-Coming to interdisciplinary contexts from the dance field, I approach all subjects as though they were dance practice.
-A commitment to practice requires a time investment on the part of the student that both fosters skill mastery and generates a site for long-term evolution of creative work.
+Coming to interdisciplinary contexts from the dance field, I approach all subjects as though they were a studio practice.
+A commitment to practice requires time investment on the part of the student that both fosters skill mastery and generates a site for long-term evolution of creative work.
 Investigation of theory through readings, viewings, and discussion is another major component of my classroom.
 I view these processes as active and consider discussions to be a way of “labbing” abstract concepts.

 I cultivate a classroom environment in which making and theory are not deposited by me, but tested, questioned, and practiced by students, for them to take out of the classroom.
 A point of great personal importance is teaching students to become informed consumers of media culture.
 Whether the materials are academic, commercial, political, or popular, providing students with a framework for dissecting the construction of that cultural artifact assists them to place it within a larger context.
 This is critical not only for the artist but for all of us as citizens living in an information era.